enjikaka/wp-kau-rsp/journey.md

 I set "show_in_rest" to true in the beginning.
 Also added "rest_base".
 The endpoints work on each sub-site; e.g. /handelshogskolan/wp-json/wp/v2/research-projects but not on the main site.
 I need to research how to get that one working properly...

+Created a custom endpoint with `register_rest_route` that returns all published projects from all departments.

 # Step 8

 TODO